-- The /etc/bootptab, /etc/exports files. - The node info file in the /tftpboot directory. - The NIM node definition for the node. ("lsnim -l node01")
+- The /etc/bootptab or /var/lib/dhcp/db/dhcpd.leases, /etc/exports files. - The node info file in the /tftpboot directory. - The NIM node definition for the node. ("lsnim -l node01")

-2.15 Open a remote console (optional)
+2.16 Open a remote console (optional)

 You can open a remote console to monitor the boot progress using the xCAT rcons command.
 This command requires that you have conserver installed and configured.